karlambuckner/rails_portfolio/README.md

 * I aim to have a solid plan of a task before beginning it
 * I work well in pairs or teams and enjoy the learning experience of it

+## User stories

+When logged in user can:
+* Add, edit and delete a project
+* Add, edit and delete a skill
+* Add and edit avatar using paperclip
+* Edit user information, including log in credentials
+* Sign in and out of profile using authentication

 ## Setup/Installation Requirements

 * Clone the repository